 Post messages as the app

-Add slash commands and add actions to messages (and view related content)
+Add slash commands and shortcuts, and view related content

 Slack conducts a brief review of apps in our App Directory and does not endorse or certify these apps.